Home

 Diagnostic Case Conference

-Diagnostic case conference are case-based sessions led by residents and faculty.
+Diagnostic case conferences are case-based sessions led by residents and faculty.
 They are intended to provide an opportunity for residents to receive instruction and gain experience in the practice of reading ophthalmic diagnostic studies.
 Diagnostic studies covered include fluorescein angiography, OCT, neuro-radiologic imaging, visual fields, electrophysiology and corneal topography.

-Diagnostic case conferences are held most Friday mornings at 8 am following Grand Rounds.
+Diagnostic case conferences are held most Wednesday mornings at 8 am following Grand Rounds.

 On time attendance is mandatory for residents and attendance is taken.